LogtalkDotOrg/logtalk3/manuals/sources/devtools/tutor.rst

 Usage
 -----

-Simply load the tool at startup (e.g. from a settings file).
+Simply load the tool at startup (e.g., from a settings file).
 As an example, with this tool loaded, instead of terse compiler warnings such
 as: